How Content Accelerates Lead Generation

 Lead generation and the death of the cold call

-Generally speaking, a lead is someone who is likely to value the products or services your company offers based on a set of predetermined characteristics.
-They have a a desirable position at a company of a certain size in any number of ideal industries.
-A salesperson might pursue this lead by sending an introductory email or dialing up a cold call.
+A lead is someone who is likely to value, and eventually purchase, the products or services your company offers based on a set of predetermined characteristics.
+If this person is a good candidate to become a customer (which can be done through a lead scoring process), a salesperson might pursue the lead by sending an introductory email or dialing a cold call.

-But here’s the thing about cold-calls: Salespeople don’t really like making them and consumers don’t really like receiving them.
-They’re certainly an important part of the sales and lead-generation process at many companies in many industries.
-But, at best, the effectiveness of cold calling has been stagnant over the last five years, according to sales and marketing expert, Toby Marshall.
-At worst, they’ve seen a moderate to dramatic decrease and no one is lining up for its funeral.
+But here’s the thing about cold calls: Salespeople don’t really like making them and consumers don’t really like receiving them.
+They’re certainly an important part of the sales and lead-generation process but, at best, the effectiveness of cold calling has been stagnant over the last five years, according to sales and marketing expert, Toby Marshall.
+At worst, it has seen a moderate to dramatic decrease and no one is lining up for its funeral.

-So what does lead generation actually look like?
-Lead generation is simply a process by which prospects exchange information about them (name, title, email, etc.) for valuable information.
-And if you have an effective way to capture that information, your content really starts working for you.
+So what doeswith content look like?
+Lead generation is simply a process by which prospects exchange information about themselves (name, title, email, etc.) for valuable information, which could be an eBook, template or other helpful guides.
+And if you have an effective way to capture that information, your content will start generating meaningful results.

 Content’s role in lead generation

 The reason lead generation and qualification is important is the same reason content marketing has garnered so much attention over the last few years: Providing your prospects with useful, valuable information is an extremely effective way to both establish credibility as a brand and build invaluable trust between you and your audience.

 Coincidentally, content marketing is the clear winner when it comes to lead-generation tactics.
 According to a study by Content Marketing Institute and Marketing Profs, 68 percent of responding B2B marketers successfully generated leads and 58 percent successfully nurtured leads through their content marketing practice.